ascender1729/AudioDictate/README.md

 ## How to Use

-1. Start AudioDictate.
+1. Start **AudioDictate**.
-2. Input the Vosk model directory when prompted.
+2. When prompted, input the directory path to the Vosk model.
-3. Use the file dialog to select your audio file or drag and drop it into the application window.
+3. Use the application's interface to select your audio file.
+The application supports browsing and selecting the file directly within the app.
-4. If the file is not a WAV file, choose an output directory for the conversion.
+4. If the selected file is not in WAV format, you'll be asked to select an output directory for the conversion process.
-5. The transcribed text will be displayed within the application window.
+5. After processing, the transcribed text will be displayed within the application window.

 ## Tools and Technologies